Lyme disease is a bacterial infection that’s caused by a bite from a blacklegged tick.

 - sleep disorders

-If you receive antibiotics in one of the early stages of Lyme disease, you can expect a rapid and complete recovery.
+You will likely have a rapid and complete recovery if you receive antibiotics in one of the early stages of Lyme disease.

-If you are diagnosed and treated with antibiotics at this stage, you can expect to be cured of Lyme disease.
-Without treatment, complications can occur, but they remain treatable.
+If you receive a diagnosis and treatment with antibiotics at this stage, you can expect to be cured of Lyme disease.
+Without treatment, complications can occur.
+Treatments are available for the complications.

 - Use insect repellant on your clothing and all exposed skin when walking in wooded or grassy areas where ticks thrive.

-- When hiking, walk in the center of trails to avoid high grass.
+- Walk in the center of trails to avoid high grass when hiking.

 - Check your pets for ticks.

-If you have been bitten by a tick, contact your physician.
+Contact a doctor if a tick bites you.
 You should be observed for 30 days for signs of Lyme disease.

-Learn the signs of early Lyme disease so that you can seek treatment promptly if you are infected.
-With timely treatment, you can avoid the potential complications of early disseminated Lyme disease and later stages.
+Learn the symptoms of early Lyme disease so that you can seek treatment promptly if you contract the infection.
+If you get timely treatment, you can avoid the potential complications of early disseminated Lyme disease and later stages.